akshatchawla1997/akshatchawla1997/README.md

 # Hi, I'm Akshat Chawla! 👋

-- 💼 I'm currently working as a Full Stack JavaScript Developer at Pando India Software Consultant.
+- 💼 I'm currently working as a Full Stack JavaScript Developer at Mobrilz.
 - 👨‍💻 I have a strong interest in full-stack development.
 - 🌱 I'm continuously honing my skills to stay up-to-date with the latest technologies.
 - 💡 I'm open to collaboration on programming projects.